openharmony/docs/en/application-dev/reference/apis/js-apis-cooperate.md

 The Screen Hopping module enables two or more networked devices to share the keyboard and mouse for collaborative operations.

-> **Description**
+> **NOTE**
 >
-> The initial APIs of this module are supported since API version 9.
+> - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>  - The APIs provided by this module are system APIs.

 ## Modules to Import